Should You Buy an iPhone 12 Pro?

-The U1 chip may come in handy with the rumored AirTags launch, as it allows for precise tracking of lost devices.
+The U1 chip allows the iPhone 12 Pro and iPhone 12 Pro Max to precisely track nearby AirTags.
 It's also used for directional AirDrop and interaction with the HomePod mini, which also has a U1 chip.

 As for Bluetooth and WiFi, the iPhone 12 Pro models support Bluetooth 5.0 and WiFi 6, the newest and fastest WiFi protocol.

 The iPhone 12 Pro models have a spatial audio feature that's designed to simulate surround sound for a more immersive audio experience.
 Dolby Atmos sound is also supported.